Amazon’s New Review Rules: Nobody expects the Amazon Inquisition!

 Even if that gift card is only in the amount of the price of the book.
 A review copy must be given before the review is written or the book will be seen as payment for the review.

-If somebody wants a review copy, use Amazon’s “gifting” system for either an ebook or a hard copy.
-Gifting an ebook is easy.
+Update: If somebody wants a review copy, don’t use Amazon’s “gifting” system for either an ebook or a hard copy.
+(Unfortunately, a gifted ebook can be exchanged for cash.)
+Only send an ARC, and make sure the reviewer acknowledges that it has been given in exchange for an honest review.

-What you can’t do is withhold the cost of the book until you see if the reader has actually written a review.
+You also can’t withhold the cost of the book until you see if the reader has actually written a review.
 Or refuse to pay if the review isn’t to your liking.

 That’s a way to keep things honest.